 Tera Lynn Childs is the RITA-award-winning young adult author of the mythology-based Oh.
 My.
 Gods. series, the Forgive My Fins mermaid romance series, the kick-butt monster-hunting Sweet Venom trilogy, and the Darkly Fae series.
-She also writes the City Chicks sweet chick lit romance series and is co-writing the Hero Agenda series with Tracy Deebs.
+She also wrote the City Chicks sweet chick lit romance series and co-wrote the Hero Agenda and Creative HeArts series.
 Tera lives nowhere in particular and spends her time writing wherever she can find a comfy chair and a steady stream of caffeinated beverages.

 The Life Story

 I was born in the outskirts of a small town called Minneapolis, Minnesota.
 But, you see, my parents are pretty nomadic people, so we were only there for about a month before the moving began.
 (No, I’m neither a military brat nor an oil brat … I’m a theatre brat.)